4ka0/kikai_honyaku/README.md

 # Kikai Honyaku

 A simple webapp that displays machine translation results for comparison purposes.
+A self-study project for learning how to call third-party APIs.

 Machine translations are obtained by calling the following APIs:
 * Google Translate